• Skip to primary navigation

 Ingredients for creamy seafood linguine

-Whenever I read a recipe I like to have a look at the ingredients to see whether I have everything I need.
-To make it easy for you – I’ve listed the ingredients below.
+Whenever I read a recipe I like to look at the ingredients to see whether I have everything I need.
+To make it easy for you - I've listed the ingredients below.
 You can get the complete list of ingredients and full instructions for making seafood linguine on the printable recipe card at the end of this post.

 This recipe is sufficient for 2 people, but you can easily increase the ingredients to serve more.